nand0p/nomadic/README.md

 4. `terraform apply`

-### Nomadic Pilgrims and Pilgrim Pipelines
+### Nomadic Warships and Warship Pipelines

-Pilgrims are a collection of resources that make up an application, including the pipeline necessary for application updates.
+Warships are collections of resources that make up an application.
+This includes the pipeline necessary for application updates / lifecycle management.
 CodePipeline runs a unique pipeline for each application.
-Pilgrim pipelines can run idempotently many times, updating on any application change, only if needed.
-Pilgrim pipeline unit and integration testing finds breaking changes before code makes it to production, ensuring high change success confidence.
-Pilgrim Applications can be effortlessly updated dozens, even hundreds or thousands of times a day. **Each Application is a Unique Pilgrim, on a Unique Journey**.
+Warship pipelines can run idempotently many times, updating on any application change, only if/when needed.
+Warship pipeline unit and integration testing finds breaking changes before code makes it to production, ensuring high change success confidence.
+Warship Applications can so be effortlessly updated dozens, even hundreds, or thousands of times a day. **Each Application Pipeline is a Unique Warship**, out on the dangerous open ocean of the internet, each with its own unique security profile and lifecycle.

-Each Pilgrim Application contains the following resources:
+Each Warship Application contains the following resources:

 1. EFS volume created and configured, including Route53 DNS entry.
 2. ELB frontend created and configured, including Route53 DNS entry.